bsquidwrd/Squid-Bot/README.md

 ## Running
 _NOTE: If you want to run this yourself, make sure the bot is a "Bot User"_

+I'd prefer if only my instance was running so the bot and users don't get confused.
 You should only need one main configuration file while the rest will be created automatically.

 [Click here to have the bot added to your server](https://discordapp.com/oauth2/authorize?client_id=225463490813493248&scope=bot&permissions=268692480)